 I need to remind myself: it’s not fixed until it’s fixed.

 As we all know, code is much better than humans when it comes to validating that something is fixed.
-In other words, it’s best to have a deterministic, continuous and quick way to programatically validate the bug fix.
+In other words, it’s best to have a deterministic, continuous and quick way to programmatically validate the bug fix.

 This is why I’ve learned to write a test to validate the bug fix, before even starting to work on implementing a bug fix.